craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

    Send the meeting request.

-1. Wait for the "declined" messages from Demonstration Laptop and Conference Room.
+1. Wait for the “declined” messages from Demonstration Laptop and Conference Room.

 ### Exercise 2: Configuring role-based access control